openownership/register-ingester-sk/README.md

-# Register Ingester DK
+# Register Ingester SK

-Register Ingester DK is an application designed for use with beneficial ownership data from Denmark's Central Business Register published by the Danish Business Authority.
+Register Ingester SK is an application designed for use with beneficial ownership data from Register published by Slovakia.

 ## One-time Setup